shenyouran/generator/README.md

 ## New for Unix

-For Unix users, you could use these fast links:
+For Unix users, you could use these fast links to download and use:

 [Edition 1.0](https://shenyouran.github.io/generator/Unix/1.0.sh)